-Espresso vs Coffee What’s the Difference?
+Espresso vs. Coffee What’s the Difference?

 Difference Between Espresso and Coffee

 The coffee beans used to make espresso shots are the same beans that you would use to make any other types of coffee albeit drip coffee, French Press brewed coffee, the list goes on.
 You won’t find any special plant growing espresso beans.
-Espresso can be a mix of one specific type of coffee bean or a blend of different types such as Robusta and Arabica beans.
+Espresso can be a mix of one specific type of coffee bean or a blend of different kinds such as Robusta and Arabica beans.

 As I mentioned above, the espresso is all about the grind and the roast nothing else.
-The fine ground coffee is tamped with roughly 30-40 pounds of pressure into a portafilter basket (that circular thingy with a handle that fits to the underside of an espresso machine) so that its tightly packed, this is another reason why a fine grind is used.
+The fine ground coffee is tamped with roughly 30-40 pounds of pressure into a portafilter basket (that circular thingy with a handle that fits the underside of an espresso machine) so that it's tightly packed; this is another reason why a fine grind is used.

 How Much Caffeine in Espresso?

 So as you can imagine there are a few variables that will determine the amount of caffeine in your espresso shot.
-However, that being said, even though caffeine in espresso shots can be varied a typical espresso would have about 64 mg of caffeine in a 30 g espresso shot.
+However, that being said, even though caffeine in espresso shots can be varied, a typical espresso would have about 64 mg of caffeine in a 30 g espresso shot.

 To Clarify: espresso vs. coffee what’s the difference?
 It's basically all about the GRIND and the ROAST!

 in your inbox